August 22, 2018 | Authored by: Kevin Cancilla

 Marketing that creates positive feelings in the customer has the most impact

-Robbie Kellerman Baxter, author of The Membership Economy, asked some pointed questions during the conference.
+Robbie Kellerman Baxter, the author of The Membership Economy, asked some pointed questions during the conference.

 "What's in it for the customers?" she said, according to the INMA roundup of the event.
 "What's in it for the business?
 In between, you will find the trusted relationship."